 ‘Snape?’
 Hermione gasped and stuffed the book back into her bag like it was Class A contraband.
 ‘Really?’

 ‘Yeah, be careful with anything you read.
 He may be a member of the Order now, but he’s always loved the Dark Arts and we both know how dangerous blindly believing what a book says can be.’
 He caught her gaze.
 ‘If you’ve forgotten, just ask Ginny.’

 ‘I know.’
 Hermione scowled and the bags under her eyes darkened.
 ‘Snape goes on about the Dark Arts as if he were in love.
-Parvati, who sleeps in the bed next to mine, has started having nightmares about her sister becoming an inferius and strangling her.’
+Parvati’s started having nightmares about her sister becoming an inferius and strangling her.
+She’s in the bed next to mine and she wakes me up when she does.’
 She shuddered.
 ‘I’ve never seen Parvati look so terrified.’

 ‘He’s not wrong though,’ Harry murmured as they left the lab.
 ‘The things the Ministry classifies as dark are often powerful, it’s better Parvati know how to destroy an inferius and lose a little sleep than get ripped apart by one.’